 Another way to solve is find the solution in a suitable math handbook.
 Note from the above that the solution is related to the error function somehow.
 Unfortunately, basic handbooks may not have the solution.
-You may need something more advanced.
+You may need a somewhat more advanced book, like Abramowitz and Stegun.

-1. For an ideal point vortex at the origin, the velocity field is given in cylindrical coordinates r, θ, z by
+1. For an ideal point vortex at the origin, the velocity field is given in cylindrical coordinates r, θ, z by counter-clockwise direction.
+In fluid mechanics, (for any flow, not just this one), the "circulation" $\bar{\Gamma}$ of a contour is defined as